 * Now at United Nations Environment Program International Methane Emissions Observatory, Paris, France

 We quantify 2019 methane emissions in the contiguous U.S. (CONUS) at 0.25° × 0.3125° resolution by inverse analysis of atmospheric methane columns measured by the Tropospheric Monitoring Instrument (TROPOMI).
-A gridded version of the U.S. Environmental Protection Agency (EPA) Greenhouse Gas Emissions Inventory (GHGI) serves as prior estimate for the inversion.
+A gridded version of the U.S. Environmental Protection Agency (EPA) Greenhouse Gas Emissions Inventory (GHGI) serves as basis for the prior estimate for the inversion.
 We optimize emissions and quantify observing system information content for an eight-member inversion ensemble through analytical minimization of a Bayesian cost function.
 We achieve high resolution with a reduced-rank characterization of the observing system that optimally preserves information content.
 Our optimal (posterior) estimate of anthropogenic emissions in CONUS is 30.9 (30.0 - 31.8) Tg a-1, where the values in parentheses give the spread of the ensemble.
-This is a 16% increase from the 2022 GHGI estimate of 26.7 (24.0 - 29.3) Tg a-1 for 2019, where the values in parentheses give the 95% confidence interval.
+This is a 13% increase from the 2023 GHGI estimate for CONUS of 27.3 (24.6 - 30.0) Tg a-1 for 2019, where the values in parentheses give the 95% confidence interval.
 We partition emissions by sector, with livestock emissions of 10.4 (10.0 - 10.7) Tg a-1, oil and gas of 10.4 (10.1 - 10.7) Tg a-1, coal of 1.5 (1.2 - 1.9) Tg a-1, landfills of 6.9 (6.4 - 7.5) Tg a-1, wastewater of 0.6 (0.5 - 0.7), and other anthropogenic sources of 1.1 (1.0 - 1.2) Tg a-1.
-Relative to the GHGI, we find the largest increase (53%) for landfills with smaller increases for oil and gas (19%) and livestock (11%).
+Relative to the GHGI, we find the largest increase (51%) for landfills with smaller increases for oil and gas (12%) and livestock (11%).
 These three sectors are responsible for 89% of posterior anthropogenic emissions in CONUS.
 The largest decrease (28%) occurs for coal.
-We find a large median 77% increase in landfill methane emission estimates reported by 73 facilities to the EPA’s Greenhouse Gas Reporting Program (GHGRP), which we attribute to overestimated recovery efficiencies at landfill gas collection facilities and to underestimated emissions from site-specific operational changes and leaks.
-We exploit the high resolution of our inversion to quantify emissions in the 48 states in CONUS, which we compare to the GHGI’s new state-level inventories as well as to independent inventories produced by states.
-Our posterior emissions are on average 34% larger than the GHGI in the largest 10 methane-producing states, with the biggest upward adjustments in states with large oil and gas emissions (e.g., Texas, New Mexico, Louisiana, and Oklahoma) and the biggest downward adjustments in states with large contributions from coal emissions (e.g., Wyoming, West Virginia, and Pennsylvania).
+We find a large median 77% increase in landfill methane emission estimates reported by 73 facilities to the EPA’s Greenhouse Gas Reporting Program (GHGRP), a key data source for the GHGI, which we attribute to overestimated recovery efficiencies at landfill gas collection facilities and to underestimated emissions from site-specific operational changes and leaks.
+We exploit the high resolution of our inversion to quantify emissions in the 48 states in CONUS, which we compare to the GHGI’s new state-level inventories, most recently published with the 2022 GHGI, as well as to independent inventories produced by states.
+Our posterior emissions are on average 34% larger than the 2022 GHGI in the largest 10 methane-producing states, with the biggest upward adjustments in states with large oil and gas emissions (e.g., Texas, New Mexico, Louisiana, and Oklahoma) and the biggest downward adjustments in states with large contributions from coal emissions (e.g., Wyoming, West Virginia, and Pennsylvania).
 We also calculate emissions for 95 geographically diverse urban areas in CONUS.
-Emissions for these urban areas total 6.0 (5.4 - 6.7) Tg a-1, equivalent to a fifth of CONUS anthropogenic emissions, and are on average 42% larger than a spatially allocated version of the GHGI, which we attribute to underestimated landfill and gas distribution emissions.
+Emissions for these urban areas total 6.0 (5.4 - 6.7) Tg a-1, equivalent to a fifth of CONUS anthropogenic emissions, and are on average 39 (27 - 52) % larger than a spatially allocated version of the 2023 GHGI, which we attribute to underestimated landfill and gas distribution emissions.
 The large upward corrections to the GHGI at all scales found here may present challenges for U.S. climate policies and goals, many of which target significant reductions in methane emissions.

 1 Introduction